DinoChiesa/Apigee-CustomPolicy-EcdsaSig/README.md

 # ECDSA Signature callout

-This directory contains the Java source code for a custom policy for Apigee that performs ECDSA signature creation and verification of data or message payloads.
+This directory contains the Java source code for a custom policy for Apigee that performs ECDSA signature creation and verification of data or message payloads, using `SHA256withECDSA`.
 It can sign or verify with any EC curve supported by the JDK.
 This callout does not perform RSA signing, or ECDSA encryption.
+It does not sign with `SHA1withECDSA`.

 ## License